shikhragimov/ds_proto_docker/README.md

 (you will need start in manually, port for it `6006`).
 Also, you could add extra port if you know that you need extra port for service (additional `-p xxxx:xxxx`).
 * Replace `ds_project` with your project_name.
 Postfix image refers to docker image and postfix container refers to container
-* You could swith between tensorflow and pytorch by commenting and uncommenting lines 3 and 4 in [Dockerfile](Dockerfile) To keep container clear and free of data and datasets, mount data as external volume.
+* You could switch between tensorflow and pytorch by commenting and uncommenting lines 3 and 4 in [Dockerfile](Dockerfile) To keep container clear and free of data and datasets, mount data as external volume.
 Same as code.
 ```bash
 cd /path/to/project